CyclesCommon/cycles-common/README.md

 With the launch of the [Internet Computer] blockchain, the concepts of [Canisters] and [Cycles] are introduced:

-- Canisters are programs running on the blockchain with automatically persistented memory state.
+- Canisters are programs running on the blockchain with automatically persisted memory state.
 They communicate with each other by sending messages.
 - Cycles are both a unit of computation cost and a native token that can be transferred between canisters.

 ## Canisters live and breath cycles, and cycles want to be free!